Chosen as one of the nation's best by The Princeton Review and featured in its guide: The Best 384 Colleges: 2019

 Honored among the 2018-2019 Colleges of Distinction, chosen for excellence in student-focused higher education and exemplary commitment to engaged students, great teaching, vibrant community and successful outcomes.

-Partnerships with numerous community organizations, including the Virginia Aquarium & Marine Science Center; the Chrysler Museum of Art and its Glass Studio; and the College's 25-year partnership with Habitat for Humanity of South Hampton Roads.
+Partnerships with numerous community organizations, including the Virginia Aquarium & Marine Science Center; the Chrysler Museum of Art and its Glass Studio; and the University's 25-year partnership with Habitat for Humanity of South Hampton Roads.

-Recognized as one of the top eight liberal arts colleges in the country for veterans by U.S. News & World Report in its 2014 rankings of the Best Colleges for Veterans.
+Recognized as one of the top eight liberal arts colleges in the country for veterans by U.S. News & World Report in a recent ranking of the Best Colleges for Veterans.

-Named to the 2016 list of Military Friendly School designation by G.I.
+Repeatedly receives the Military Friendly School designation by G.I.
 Jobs, the premier magazine for military personnel transitioning to civilian life.